St Catharine's offers accommodation in College for all three or four years of the normal undergraduate course.

-First and third years live on the College's picturesque main site right in teh centre of Cambridge.
-All second years live a few minutes away in St Chad's flats on leafy Grange Road - unlike at some other Colleges, where they are dispersed into isolated smaller groups.
+First and third years live on the main site.
+All second years live a few minutes away in St Chad's flats on Grange Road - unlike at some other Colleges, where they are dispersed into isolated small groups.

 - Where relevant, fourth years can also be housed in College accommodation.

 - Final-year linguists are counted as 'third years' for accommodation purposes.

 - From their fourth year onwards, vets and medics can apply for college graduate accommodation in the same way as other graduate students.

 Rooms in the second and third year are allocated by ballot, and students (including first years) worried about their finances can request a smaller, cheaper room.
 To get an idea of rents and costs, see the page on student finances.
 Some guest rooms are available for students’ guests.

 We have modern rooms and ancient rooms, small (cheaper) and large (less cheap) rooms, ensuite and non-ensuite but no 'typical' room.
 The College's buildings have been constructed and modified over the centuries so that few rooms are the same.
 However, all rooms are of a good standard, and year groups are never split between sites, so you will always be accommodated close to others in your year.
 Room rents depend on room size, location and facilities – most are centrally heated but a few have electric heaters.
 For undergraduates, the rent for each term covers seventy nights in College, but they may stay here to work in the vacations.
 All rooms are furnished, but no bed linen, towels, crockery or cutlery are provided.